John Blakeley Sackett

 Marriage1 January 1845, SandisfieldGOrphia Cowles1,3,4

-George Sackett, son of Solomon Sackett and Hulda Webster, was born in Sandisfield, Berkshire County, MassachusettsG, on 9 June 1820.1,2 He married at the Congregational Church, SandisfieldG, on 1 January 1845, Orphia Cowles, daughter of Harry Cowles and Lavina Marshall.1,3,4
+George Sackett, son of Solomon Sackett and Hulda Webster, was born in Sandisfield, Berkshire County, MassachusettsG, on 9 June 1820.1,2 He died aged 80 in Kent County, DelawareG, on 26 February 1901 and was buried at Lincoln Cemetery, Lincoln, Sussex County, DelawareG.6 He married first at the Congregational Church, SandisfieldG, on 1 January 1845, Orphia Cowles, daughter of Harry Cowles and Lavina Marshall.1,3,4 Orphia was born in MassachusettsG about 1827.7 She died aged about 64 in 1891.1 He married second in Habersham County, GeorgiaG, on 5 July 1893, Meca A Dodd.5 Meca was born in GeorgiaG in December 1848.7

-In 1850 George was living at SandisfieldG and was recorded in the census as George Sackett, a farmer, aged 27, and born in Massachusetts.
+In 1850 George was living in SandisfieldG and was recorded in the census as George Sackett, a farmer, aged 27, and born in Massachusetts.
 Living with him were his wife Orpha, aged 23, and also born in Massachusetts, and their son Charles, aged three.
-Also in the household were Allice Flanigan, 19, and Lovina Coled, 36.5
+Also in the household were Allice Flanigan, 19, and Lovina Coled, 36.8

 Child of George Sackett and Orphia Cowles